 Yes, it was easy to load my images into a variety of collections on their site.
 But then I learned that I had to compete with the other artists on the site to rise in the rankings there for searches within Fine Art America.
 There was a list of things that you had to do, internal posts, and such.
 There was a game to be played.
 I could not directly control where I would come up in searches on their site.
 It was not going to be easy for my images to rank high within Fine Art America, much less to be found on Google.
 I did not feel my work was going to be seen by enough people to result in sales.

 Leaving Fine Art America

-It was obvious to me that to achieve what I wanted that I was going to have do the hard work of optimizing my own website to rank high in Google.
+It was obvious to me that to achieve what I wanted, I was going to have to do the hard work of optimizing my own website to rank high in Google.
 I removed my images from Fine Art America.
 During the year or so I had an active account there, I sold one small image.